 c.
 Better convey to employees the key factors associated with advancement in their occupational series; and

 d.
 Focus attention on measurable contributions and productivity for a job done well.

 Answer: The CCAS cycle begins on October 1st each year.
-Supervisors and employees should plan to meet soon after the cycle beings and review the employee's career path, broadband level, factors, and weights (if applicable), and contribution plan for the new assessment cycle.
+Supervisors and employees should plan to meet soon after the cycle begins and review the employee's career path, broadband level, factors, weights (if applicable), and contribution plan for the new assessment cycle.
 Together they should agree on what types of contributions the employee will plan to make over the next rating cycle as well as the quality of performance expected.
 The supervisor is also encouraged to review with each employee the expected contribution level (Overall Contribution Score [OCS] range) corresponding to the employee's current basic pay.
 Remember, the OCS range may change when employees receive their basic pay adjustments in January of the following year.
-Any changes to the expected contribution level, due to basic pay increase, should be discussed when the supervisor and employee review the Part I, on the Contribution-Based Compensation and Appraisal System (CCAS) Appraisal Form, which details the CCAS assessment results.
+Any changes to the expected contribution level, due to basic pay increase, should be discussed when the supervisor and employee review Part I, of the Contribution-Based Compensation and Appraisal System (CCAS) Appraisal Form, which details the CCAS assessment results.
 Remember, AcqDemo encourages frequent and informal feedback throughout the appraisal cycle to include a mandatory supervisory mid-point review.

 Answer: When an employee cannot be evaluated readily by the normal CCAS appraisal process due to circumstances that take the individual away from normal duties or duty station (e.g., long-term full-time training; active military duty; extended sick leave; qualified family and medical leave; full time union representation; leave without pay, etc.), the Pay Pool Administrator, with the advice of the Rating Official and Participating Organization’s HRO, will document the special situations in CAS2Net.
 The Pay Pool Administrator will then determine which of the following five Presumptive Status options to use, guided by local business rules and with consideration of any special legal entitlements such as the Uniformed Services Employment and Reemployment Rights Act (USERRA) which may affect that determination:

-1) Presumptive Status 1: New AcqDemo hires with less than 90 calendar days immediately preceding the end of the current appraisal cycle, who are not eligible for an annual CCAS contribution assessment; or
+1) Presumptive Status 1: New AcqDemo hires with less than 90 calendar days immediately preceding the end of the current appraisal cycle, who are not eligible for an annual CCAS contribution assessment due to time; or

 b.
 Under the Uniformed Services Employment and Reemployment Rights Act (USERRA) legal entitlements, if employees who left their job to undertake military service are eligible to be reemployed, they must be restored to the job and benefits they would have attained if they had not been absent due to military service or, in some cases, a comparable job.
 In this case, recommendation is for the pay pool manager to re-certify the employee’s last contribution assessment OCS if greater than the current EOCS.
 Likewise, recertify the last approved CCAS RoR and the three PAQL scores if higher than the assessed CCAS RoR and three PAQL scores for the current cycle.

 4) Presumptive Status 4: Prolonged Absence Due to Work-related Injury or Full Time Union Representation Duties.
-A Presumptive – Status 4 may be used as a rating of record for purposes of RIF for those periods in which an employee did not receive a performance appraisal due to a prolonged absence resulting from a work-related injury approved for compensation pursuant to an Office of Workers' Compensation Program or while performing the duties of a full time union representative.
+A Presumptive – Status 4 may be used as a RoR for purposes of RIF for those periods in which an employee did not receive a performance appraisal due to a prolonged absence resulting from a work-related injury that is approved for compensation pursuant to an Office of Workers' Compensation Program or while performing the duties of a full time union representative.
 Presumptive – Status 4 is limited to only periods of time for which the employee has on RoR under any performance management system within the four-year period preceding the “cutoff date” established for the RIF.
 A Presumptive – Status 4 presumes the employee is contributing consistently with his/her EOCS representative of his/her basic pay level by recommending the EOCS for the OCS, a Fully Successful RoR, and a PAQL of 3 for each of the three appraisal factors.

 5) Presumptive Status 5: Reserved for Reduction-in-Force related Procedures for Employees Absent for Military Service.
 For reduction-in-force purposes, employees who are absent for military service will receive a CCAS assessment, a recommended OCS, and be assigned a rating of record provided they have performed work for 90 consecutive calendar days immediately preceding prior to September 30 (the end of the rating cycle) and under an approved contribution plan for a minimum of 90 consecutive calendar days.
 If an employee absent for military service has not performed work 90 consecutive calendar days immediately preceding the end of the cycle and under an approved contribution plan for a minimum of 90 days and has no rating of record under any performance management system within the previous four-year period, the employee will be presumed to be contributing consistently with his/her EOCS representative of his/her basic pay level and will receive the rating of record most frequently given among the actual ratings of record in the same competitive area.

-Answer: CAS2Net User Guides are available under the “Training” tab on the AcqDemo website:HERE: Look for them under Tools as illustrated in the screen capture below:
+Answer: CAS2Net User Guides are available under the “Training” tab on the AcqDemo website.
+Click here.
+Click on them under Training as illustrated in the screen capture below.